 - Favorite after-work drink: Negronis in the summer and Tap 357 Maple Rye Whisky in the winter because it’s Canadian, sweet, and boozy, like my parents.

 - Any foods you won't eat: It used to be uni but then I went to Brushstroke and they converted me.
 Sometimes I get offended by parsley.

 Laura grew up in the suburbs of the great city of Boston, received her BS in Neuroscience and Behavioral Biology from Emory University in Atlanta, and moved to New York in 2007 upon graduating.
 She landed a job in Pharmaceutical Advertising doing medical research with the intent of eventually going to medical school, but the NYC restaurant scene, as well as a blossoming love of cooking, stole her away.
 She began working with Culintro as an intern in September of 2012, and now works full-time as the Operations Manager, handling all matters related to the job board, and more!
 Her perfect meals include cooking, while simultaneously drinking, with friends; anything on a brunch menu; and dips for dinner.

 - Favorite restaurant in NYC: Fonda

 - One kitchen tool I can't live without: tie between a Spoonula and lemon squeezer

-- Favorite after-work drink: If I'm feeling fancy, some variation on a gimlet (preferably with super smooth vodka and muddled basil).
+- Favorite after-work drink: If I'm feeling fancy, a negroni.
 If I'm not, bud light.

 - Any foods you won't eat: This is an odd list, but here goes - I despise lychees, pearl onions, and sun-dried tomatoes.
 And ketchup most of all.
 Other than that, anything goes.